Miniresidency in Geriatrics and Long-term Care for the Dental Team

 Learn How To

-- recognize common drug-related oral health problems and employ safe prescribing practices.
+- Eecognize common drug-related oral health problems and employ safe prescribing practices

 Meet Our Course Director